mkohler/cython_swig/README.rst

 .. class:: handout

+    Now, let's see how to handle sgreeting's interface with Cython.

-    Here is the Cython interface file for sgreeting.
+    Here is what we add to the Cython interface file.
 As with other examples, it is almost identical to the C header file.

 cy_adder.pyx: sgreeting()